codex-storage/codex-spec/specs/marketplace.md

 has already been filled by another node.

 ### Proving

-Once a node fills a slot, it MUST periodically, yet non-deterministically provide proof to the smart contract that it stores the data it should.
-Nodes SHOULD detect that a proof is required using the `isProofRequired(slotId)` or that it will be required using the `willProofBeRequired(slotId)` in case the node is in [downtime](https://github.com/codex-storage/codex-research/blob/41c4b4409d2092d0a5475aca0f28995034e58d14/design/storage-proof-timing.md).
+Once a node fills a slot, it MUST submit proofs to the smart contract when a challenge is issued by the contract.
+Nodes SHOULD detect that a proof is required for the current period using the `isProofRequired(slotId)` function, or that it will be required using the `willProofBeRequired(slotId)` function in the case that the [pointer is in downtime](https://github.com/codex-storage/codex-research/blob/41c4b4409d2092d0a5475aca0f28995034e58d14/design/storage-proof-timing.md).

-Once a node knows it has to provide a proof it MUST get the proof challenge using `getChallenge(slotId)` which then NEEDS to be incorporated into the proof generation as described in Proving RFC (**TODO: Proving RFC**).
+Once a node knows it has to provide a proof it MUST get the proof challenge using `getChallenge(slotId)` which then MUST be incorporated into the proof generation as described in Proving RFC (**TODO: Proving RFC**).

 When the proof is generated, it MUST be submitted with a transaction calling the `submitProof(slotId, proof)` function.